MatthewKazmar/palo-aviatrix-vpn/README.md

 Also spins up a Windows VM to simulate an on-prem client.
 For lab/repro purposes.

+# Credentials
+* The username is adminuser for both firewall management and the client VM.
+* The password is shared between firewall management and the client VM.

 # Issues
-The terraform code expects Aviatrix HA Transit Gateway deployment.
+* The terraform code expects Aviatrix HA Transit Gateway deployment.
 It'll complain otherwise.

 # Requirements
 * Azure subscription